 Arm 3: Interferon--1a .
 Nebulized solution of IFN-β1a 6MIU (0.5ml of a solution containing 12MIU/ml) once-daily for 10 days or until discharge.

-Arm 4: Corticosteroid in the form of dexamethasone administered as an oral liquid or intravenous preparation 6 mg once daily for 10 days or until discharge (Note: It is permitted to switch between the two routes of administration according to clinical circumstances).
+Arm 4: Corticosteroid in the form of dexamethasone administered as an oral (liquid or tablets) or intravenous preparation 6 mg once daily for 10 days or until discharge (Note: It is permitted to switch between the two routes of administration according to clinical circumstances).

+Arm 5: Hydroxychloroquine by mouth for a total of 10 days as follows: